 6.13.1 Applicability to language

-The vulnerability as described in TR 24772-1 clause 6.13 exists in C++,…

-C++ provides a number of mechanisms that allow the programmer to create, manipulate and destroy objects without the explicit use of raw pointers.
+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.13 exists in C++.
+C++ does, however, provide a number of mechanisms that allow the programmer to create, manipulate and destroy objects without the explicit use of raw pointers.

 Containers manage memory and separate memory management from the use of objects.

-The container interface throws an exception if any container cannot be allocated.
+The container interface throws an exception if a container cannot be allocated.

 Smart pointer creation functions allocate heap memory and handle memory management.

-References provide similar functionality as pointers, but cannot be null.
+References provide similar functionality as pointers but cannot be null.

-C++ mechanisms new, by default, throws an exception if the allocated object cannot be created (i.e. if a null pointer would be returned).
+The C++ mechanism new, by default, throws an exception if the allocated object cannot be created (i.e. if a null pointer would be returned).
 C++ does provide other allocation mechanism, including C malloc and a non-throwing new, that are not recommended for general use.

 See C++ Core Guidelines R: Resource Management, and CERT EXP34-C “Do not dereference null pointers”

+Capture notion that std::make_shared does not guarantee atomiticity of the referenced object.

+std::span, std.vector and std.array::provide …

+std::span is more lightweight and permit resizing .

 6.13.2 Guidance to language users